The Dutch East India Company (VOC) and the General Missives

 To wrap up this use case, we aim to develop a manual or tutorial so our NER-tool can be used by a broader community of scholars.
 Furthermore, we intend to make the annotated corpus available for research and to make the NER-model available for reuse.

-Senior Research Data Manager, Huygens ING
+Senior Research Data Manager, Huygens Institute

 Computational Linguist, Dutch Language Institute